Kindie rock: Radio shows and podcasts

 There are numerous radio shows and podcasts that mainly feature kindie music, some of the most prominent of which are Kids Corner on WXPN in Philadelphia (which has been broadcasting since 1988 and has won the George Peabody Award), Spare the Rock on KUTX (broadcasting since 2005 and syndicated nationally) and the OWTK Kid's Music Monthly Podcast (since 2012).
 Most of the existing kindie-based radio shows and podcasts have a music-based freeform radio format, although some, like Kids Corner, adopt more of an education-based, variety show format.
 In addition, the majority of kindie radio shows are based in public or community radio stations, such as "Radio Active Kids" on Asheville FM in North Carolina and "The Children's Hour" on KUNM-FM in Albuquerque, New Mexico, which has been syndicated to hundreds of public radio stations in the United States, and airs globally through multiple streaming stations.
-Other stations that predominantly feature kindie music include Sirius XM's Kids Place Live in the United States/Canada, which has several top kindie artists and their works on rotation, as well as other special features and programs, some of which are hosted by top kindie artists.
+Other stations that predominantly feature kindie music include SiriusXM's Kids Place Live in the United States/Canada, which has several top kindie artists and their works on rotation, as well as other special features and programs, some of which are hosted by top kindie artists.
 There are also some online stations devoted to the genre, such as "WEE Nation Radio", which plays kindie music with a much broader worldview putting into focus family-friendly jazz, reggae, R&B, and world music that have been overlooked by other children's radio stations.
 In addition the station runs a podcast and a weekly show on WPFW in Washington DC with interviews and features highlighting the station's core artists and causes.
 Another podcast that celebrates the genre is "Ear Snacks", created by kindie artists Andrew & Polly, which puts out "Roadtrip Mixtape" selections of top kindie songs as well as an annual tribute to Grammy nominees in the Best Children's Album category featuring interviews with the year's nominated artists.